iloaiza/TBFrags/README.txt

         - MFR: (can be written as MF-real as well) real mean-field rotations pertaining to SO(n) group
         - 8: maximum number of fragments α_max.
 For frni optimizations it's the used number of fragments 'julia -p 5 H_DECOMP.jl lih' -> runs lih in 5 processors.
 Default optimization, fragment, and unitary flavours, as well as default α_max, are shown in config.jl under the names opt_flavour, frag_flavour, u_flavour, and α_max.
+        - true: spin-orb=true, uses spin-orbitals (false for using orbital and spin-orbital symmetry)

 Most general case, we have
 'julia -p N H_DECOMP.jl mol_name SAVENAME opt_flavour frag_flavour u_flavour α_max'
-SAVENAME explained in "SAVING RESULTS AND CALCULATION RESTARTS" last section of this file.
+for N=number of OpenMP threads (i.e. shared memory parallelization) SAVENAME explained in "SAVING RESULTS AND CALCULATION RESTARTS" last section of this file.

+## Interaction picture method:
+Run in bash: (e.g. for lih molecule)
+'julia ILCU.jl lih'
+Does greedy CSA decomposition simultaneously of one-body and two-body terms for 1 fragment to build interaction picture.
+Then calculates L1 norms with naive Pauli, and two different flavours of anticommuting groupings

 ## VQE routines: check vqe drivers...